Weight Training for Teens a Win-Win Situation

 Girl Weight Lifter

-- Supervised programs will help with motor skill performance and can increase a young athletics resistance to sports related injuries.
+- Supervised programs will help with motor skill performance and can increase young athletics resistance to sports-related injuries.

 Guidelines to Consider